DecisionsDev/odm-docker-kubernetes/authentication/mutual-tls/README.md

 > - This configuration will deployed ODM with a sample database.
 You should used your own database such as [IBM Cloud Databases for PostgreSQL](https://www.ibm.com/products/databases-for-postgresql) for production.

 > **Optional:**
 > - As mTLS will be activated.
-It could represents enough security to execute the ODM runtime.
+It could represent enough security to execute the ODM runtime.
 So, we could avoid to manage the authentication/authorization mechanism.
 > To set it, we will override the default ODM Decision Server Runtime authorization mechanism.
 > Create a dedicated secret using the [libertyHookEnd.xml](./libertyHookEnd.xml) file :
 >